greeta-twitter-01/twitter-infra/README.md

 - make sure you have your own Github Account or Organization

-- clone order-api and order-infra repositories to your github profile or organization
+- clone twitter-api and twitter-infra repositories to your github profile or organization

-- In your cloned order-api Github Repository, go to Settings -> Secrets and Variables -> Actions -> New Repository Secret and create DISPATCH_TOKEN secret with the value of your personal github token (You need to create personal token in Developer Settings and make sure you give it workflow permissions)
+- In your cloned twitter-api Github Repository, go to Settings -> Secrets and Variables -> Actions -> New Repository Secret and create DISPATCH_TOKEN secret with the value of your personal github token (You need to create personal token in Developer Settings and make sure you give it workflow permissions)

-- make sure your order-api repository docker images is public by default (you need to change it in github settings: https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility)
+- make sure your twitter-api repository docker images is public by default (you need to change it in github settings: https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility)

 ### Step-04: Prepare API Source Code and Github Actions Workflow:

-- go to the root directory of your cloned order-api, order-infra github repository
+- go to the root directory of your cloned twitter-api, twitter-infra github repository

-- Edit "**.github/workflows**" files: replace "**greeta-restaurant-01**" with the name of your github profile or organization; replace "**order-api and order-infra**" with the names of your cloned or forked repositories (or leave the names like this if you don't want to change the names); replace "**master**" with the name of your main branch (or leave it like this, if you don't want to change, but please, note that you would have to change default main branch name in github settings)
+- Edit "**.github/workflows**" files: replace "**greeta-twitter-01**" with the name of your github profile or organization; replace "**twitter-api and twitter-infra**" with the names of your cloned or forked repositories (or leave the names like this if you don't want to change the names); replace "**master**" with the name of your main branch (or leave it like this, if you don't want to change, but please, note that you would have to change default main branch name in github settings)

 ### Step-05: Prepare Terraform Infrastructure:

-- go to the root directory of your cloned order-infra github repository
+- go to the root directory of your cloned twitter-infra github repository

-- create terraform.auto.tfvars in your order-infra repository and provide your own aws_region and ssl_certificate_arn
+- create terraform.auto.tfvars in your twitter-infra repository and provide your own aws_region and ssl_certificate_arn

 ```
 aws_region = "eu-central-1"
 environment = "dev"
 business_division = "it"
-cluster_name = "order-cluster"
+cluster_name = "twitter-cluster"
 ssl_certificate_arn = "arn:aws:acm:eu-central-1:your-certificate-arn"
 ```

-- replace "greeta.net" in terraform files of order-infra repository, with the name of your domain (please, use search to find all files, where "greeta.net" is used)
+- replace "greeta.net" in terraform files of twitter-infra repository, with the name of your domain (please, use search to find all files, where "greeta.net" is used)

-- Commit your order-infra changes to github (don't worry, terraform.auto.tfvars is in .gitignore and it won't be committed)
+- Commit your twitter-infra changes to github (don't worry, terraform.auto.tfvars is in .gitignore and it won't be committed)
 ```
 git add .
 git commit -m "your comment"